khdimon/ScalaChallengeTasks/README.md

 # Scala tasks

-This project contains solutions of the tasks on scala
+This project contains solutions of the tasks on Scala